-- 9. In addition to increasing business capacity and increasing the productivity of levy-payers, the FWDF should also continue to address known skills gaps (at national and regional levels) where there is a recognised demand from levy-payers.
-Based on national labour market information and employer feedback, the Scottish Government continues to recognise several key skills needs that remain common across the labour market in Scotland. - 10.
+9. In addition to increasing business capacity and increasing the productivity of Levy-payers, the FWDF should also continue to address known skills gaps (at national and regional levels) where there is a recognised demand from levy-payers.
+Based on national labour market information and employer feedback, the Scottish Government continues to recognise several key skills

+- needs that remain common across the labour market in Scotland. - 10.
 The 2017 Employer Skills Survey (ESS) revealed that 16% of Scottish employers reported skills gaps and estimated that 5% of the workforce lacked full proficiency: largely unchanged since 2015.
 Among those organisations that reported skills-shortages, both technical and personal skills were cited.
-For example, 59% suggested that specialist skills were needed, while 46% suggested that the ability to manage and prioritise were required.
+For example, 59% suggested that specialist skills were needed, while 46% suggested that the ability to manage and prioritise were required. - 11.
+The COVID-19 pandemic and associated lockdown has led to an unprecedented impact on our society, economy and labour market.
+The FWDF has a key role in providing skills interventions that can be flexed to address the very significant employability and skills needs we know employers and employees will have in the coming months.